 If you can’t make it to your spot in front of the TV, AFL matches are also available on radio, although which station you’ll need to will be dependent on your state and local network.
 If you’re not sure what to set your radio to, the official AFL website lists all broadcasting rights for each state, making it easier for you to catch all the action.

-The 2020 AFL Grand Final will see Geelong take on returning champions Richmond at the Brisbane Gabba on Saturday, October 24 at 6:30pm AEST.
-But where can you watch the action live and on-demand?
+The 2021 AFL Grand Final is expected to be played at the MCG on Saturday, September 25, with times to be locked in closer to gameday.
 Channel 7 will have the live broadcast, while you’ll be able to catch a full on-demand replay from Kayo once the final whistle blows, ideal for when you can’t make it to the couch in time.